Breakfast dish with goetta on the side

 The inspiration for the nachos came from the sisters’ niece, who said she’d ordered nachos every time she saw them at brunch.
 The restaurant’s nachos are now a fixture on an otherwise ever-changing menu.

 How exactly does one eat nachos topped with a fried egg?
 Steininger says it depends on the pace.
 The chips soften under the queso the longer they sit, so if you linger, “it’s more of a knife-and-fork food.”
 1517 Springfield Pike, Wyoming 45215, 513/407-3947.
-Note: CWC, The Restaurant is now permanently closed.
+Note: As of August 2021, CWC, The Restaurant is permanently closed.
+Karen Klaus and Kelly Trush sold the building to Isis Arietta-Dennis, co-owner of The Arepa Place.
 Find a taste of the owners' newest venture at Station Family + BBQ.

 ---